cmdr-1/memento_mori/readme.md

 > "*Memento* is 'to remember, to bear in mind', usually serving as a warning: "remember!" *Mori* is the present infinitive of the deponent verb morior 'to die'.
 In other words, "remember death" or "remember that you die"

 Simply put, [*Memento Mori*](https://en.wikipedia.org/wiki/Memento_mori) is a new tab extension that aims to remind the user of the brevity of life.
 In Version 1.0, the setup consists of entering in your birthday.
-After being validated, the birthdate is stored in a variable in Firefox’s `localStorage`.
+After being validated, the birth date is stored in a variable in Firefox’s `localStorage`.
 After that, any time a new tab is opened, a countdown is shown.
 This countdown shows you how much time you have left before you die.

-This countdown is created by using JavasScript to determine the current date and then find the difference between the entered date of birth; the value is then subtracted from 72 years.
+This countdown is created by using JavaScript to determine the current date and then find the difference between the entered date of birth; the value is then subtracted from 72 years.
 Why 72?
 72 years is the average [life expectancy](https://www.who.int/gho/mortality_burden_disease/life_tables/situation_trends_text/en/) of a human according to the World Health Organization.

 ![Memento Mori](/mm_preview.png)